 What problems can dental veneers address?

-It’s a common misconception that porcelain veneers are used solely for cosmetic purposes and you may be surprised to learn that they can target several dental issues.
+It’s a common misconception that porcelain materials are used solely for cosmetic purposes and you may be surprised to learn that they can target several dental issues.
 Sometimes the improved aesthetic is a bonus.

-Issues that dental veneers commonly address include:
+Issues that they commonly address include:

 - Gaps in between the teeth